EQuiw/code-imitator/README.md

 ## Dataset and Implementation

-We will publish the data set and our implementation here, in November in the week after the CCS (sorry for the delay due to unrelated projects, I'd like to add some documentation, but this needs time).
+You can find the data set and parts of our implementation in the respective `data` and `src` directory.

+The code transformations are available in the `LibToolingAST` directory.
+Please consider the README file in the `src` directory and the two README files in the `LibToolingAST` directory.

+The python code to guide the code transformations will be published in January.
+If you want to reproduce our results from the paper, please wait for the Python code.

 If you have questions, just write an email..